maplibre/maplibre-native/platform/ios/MapLibre.docc/Info.plist_Keys.md

 # Info.plist Keys

-The MapLibre Native for iOS supports custom `Info.plist` keys in your application in order to configure various settings.
+MapLibre Native for iOS supports custom `Info.plist` keys in your application in order to configure various settings.

 ## MLNApiKey